-Claire Edmonds, owner of Your Happy Paws (a cat and dog sitting service in Düsseldorf) has graciously offered her expert advice on where you can take your dogs (or ferrets, or cats, or how ever you roll) on a nice long walk.
+Claire Edmonds, the owner of Your Happy Paws, has graciously offered her expert advice on the best places for dog walking (or ferrets, or cats, or however you roll) around the city of Düsseldorf.

 When the good weather returns one thing that all dog owners love to do is take a long walk with their dogs.
 But where are the best places for dog walking in Düsseldorf?

+Whether you’d adopted a pet in Düsseldorf or gone through the vigorous process of bringing your pets from abroad, the same rules apply.
 As in many German cities, Düsseldorf also has a „Leinenzwang“ for dogs, which means that we have to keep our four-legged friends on a leash in public places.
-Düsseldorf does offer a lot of doggy play areas though within the parks.
+Düsseldorf does offer a lot of doggy play areas though within the city parks.
 You can recognize these spaces by the sign.

 Some of these doggy play areas are quite small enclosed spaces – more just for a small outing and a stretch of the legs like within in the Zoopark in Düsseltal.
-Some of these enclosed spaces can be quite big.
-I will introduce a couple of them below.
-There are also areas where you can let your dog run free.
+There are also a few that can be quite big, but that’s for another blog post.
+If you’re more interested in finding wide-open fields in Düsseldorf for your pups to run around in, then this post will come in particularly handy.

 Here are my top 5 spots for dog walking in Düsseldorf: